felix-wa/udacity-nanodegree-data-science-p2/README.md

 	This project took quite a wile for me because I have never worked with categorization before and I had to learn everything new.
 Overall it was extreamly interesting to see how classification works and to be able to set up my own.
 I learned a lot of new things and have good understanding of the basics now.
 In future I plan to deep dive in the different methods of classifications and to implement different methods.
 Additionally I learned to work with stack overflow and how to post questions there.

+**Further Investigarion Necessary At A Later Point In Time**

+	I need to claryfy why the pkl file increases in size that much with some more features.
+My uderstanding is that there is kind of a matching table of keywords and cateories inside.
+My file increases to some hundered MB when I use more than 1000 features.

+	Training takes quite long, maybe there is a way to increase the perfoemance.

 **Instructions**

 1. Run the following commands in the project's root directory to set up your database and model.